cloudposse/terraform-provider-utils/README.md

 -->

-Terraform provider to add additional missing functionality to Terraform
+Terraform provider for various utilities (deep merging, stack configuration management), and to add additional missing functionality to Terraform

 ---